partb-org/partb-repo/README.md

 2. Run the service: ```ruby igor_webhook_service.rb```
 3. Run ngork: ```ngrok http 4567```
 4. Create a new repository and initialize with README (to guarantee at least one commit in the main branch)

+## Future

+- Expand the README, add more detailed steps and screenshots
+- Add additional webhook/service features